-Unnao rape survivor’s father demands Hyderabad like encounter for accused
+Unnao rape survivor’s father demands Hyderabad-like encounter for accused

 New Delhi, Dec 07: The father of Unnao rape victim on Saturday demanded the perpetrators meet the same fate as the accused in the Hyderabad veterinarian's rape-and-murder case and be shot dead.